-This was likely due to speed as well as the evolving quality of paper, since their pens could glide without catching their nibs on rough edges and paper fibers.
+This was likely due to speed and the evolving quality of paper since their pens could glide without catching their nibs on rough edges and paper fibers.

-This expression, paired with its complex structure is what makes Fraktur so nuanced, and arguably the most difficult to learn.
+This expression, paired with its complex structure, makes Fraktur so nuanced and arguably the most difficult to learn.

 But of course, that doesn’t mean it cannot be done!

-When approaching Fraktur, there’s a couple of aspects you’ll want to keep in mind.
+When approaching Fraktur, you’ll want to keep a few aspects in mind.

-First, and perhaps most important; the angles most Fraktur letterforms are comprised of vary drastically when compared to Textura, in which the pen sits at just a couple of rather steady angles.
+First, and perhaps most important, the angles most Fraktur letterforms are comprised of vary drastically compared to Textura, in which the pen sits at just a couple rather steady angles.

-Compare the exact same letters in Fraktur and notice the variety of different angles:
+Compare the same letters in Fraktur and notice the variety of different angles:

 The horizontal strokes that connect vertical stems in Fraktur are noticeably more sporadic and varied than the rhythmic consistency found in Textura.